List of most massive black holes: List

-Due to the very large numbers involved, listed black holes here have their mass values in scientific notation (numbers multiplied to powers of 10).
+Due to the very large numbers involved, the listed black holes have their mass values in scientific notation (numbers multiplied to powers of 10).
 Values with uncertainties are written in parentheses when possible.
 Note that different entries in this list have different methods and systematics in obtaining their mass values, and hence different levels of confidence in their masses.
 These methods are specified in their notes.